AlexGalays/collection-js/README.md

 Removes all items satisfying a predicate from this list.
 Returns the List of removed items.
 This is a mutating, (reversed) equivalent of Iterable's filter.

-### sort (sortFunction): this
-Sorts this list by using a sort function.
-The signature for the sort function is the same as for Arrays'.

-### sortBy (item -> Any): this
-Sorts this list by comparing the items transformed by an extractor function.
-The extractor function would typically return a property of each item or compute a value.

 ### toSet(): Set
 Converts this list to a Set.